Bunjin/appKeys/README.md

 [Use `eth-hd-keyring` branch `appKeys` (either npm link or install in proper folders)](https://github.com/MetaMask/eth-hd-keyring/tree/appKeys)

-Use the github pages hosted version: https://bunjin.github.io/appKeys/ or clone this repo to have a dummy website for testing and use `npm run start`.
+Use the github pages hosted version: https://bunjin.github.io/appKeys/

+Or clone this repo to have a dummy website for testing and use `npm run start`.
+Then navigate to `localhost:8000`

 After modifying `source.js`, kill and restart.
 Or you can use `npm run compile` in another console.